TOILmodular/MARBLES/README.md

 ## Panel Layout
 I added the information about hole coordinates for the front panel in the folder PanelLayout, referring to the component layout in the Gerber files.
 Note that the layout is different for the two PCB versions, due to the LED position differences.
 Details are explained in the layout description.

+In addition, there are two versions of Gerber files for the panel, following the HP standard.
+My own modules do not follow that width standard, as I am only using sliding nuts in my racks.
+The placement of some of the LEDs differ slightly between the two control PCB versions, which is also reflected in the two panel versions.
+Choose the one, depending on your control PCB version.

+You can use the panel Gerber files to have the panel built out of PCB material.

 ## Additional Information about specific Components
 There are several SMD components, which I listed below.